SOUTH CAROLINA DOMESTIC VIOLENCE LAWYER

 Defending Your Future, Not Just Your Case

-Domestic violence allegations move fast in South Carolina and the consequences can start before you ever reach a courtroom.
 Arrest decisions, bond terms, no-contact orders, and firearm restrictions can change your day-to-day life immediately.
-We take a disciplined, evidence-first approach: clarify what you’re actually charged with, identify what the State can prove, and build a defense strategy that fits the facts of your case, not assumptions.
+Our South Carolina domestic violence lawyer takes a disciplined, evidence-first approach: clarify what you’re actually charged with, identify what the State can prove, and build a defense strategy that fits the facts of your case, not assumptions.

 Types of Domestic Violence Charges We Defend